cscart/docs/en/cscart_addons/addons/youtube/index.rst

     The add-on also creates a YouTube icon on product thumbnails on the products list page.
 When hovering over a product, the icon will be highlighted red, inviting the customer to play the video:

     .. fancybox:: img/YouTube_Selection_009.png
-        :alt: YouTube video gallery on category page
+        :alt: YouTube Gallery on category page

-    You can add a video to any page you like, for instance, the registration page to explain how the Referral program works in your store and motivate your customers to register (see `Affiliate and Referral <https://www.simtechdev.com/docs/addons/affiliate/index.html>`_):
+    You can add a video to any page you like, for instance, the registration page to explain how the Referral program works in your store and motivate your customers to register (see `Affiliate PRO <https://www.simtechdev.com/docs/addons/affiliate/index.html>`_):

     .. fancybox:: img/YouTube_Selection_049.png
-        :alt: YouTube video gallery on category page
+        :alt: YouTube Gallery on category page

     With the YouTube add-on, you can create a gallery from YouTube videos on the category page.

     .. fancybox:: img/Category_page.jpg
-        :alt: YouTube video gallery on category page
+        :alt: YouTube Gallery on category page

-    The YouTube Video Gallery add-on adds a new Video gallery page to your store.
+    The YouTube Gallery add-on adds a new Video gallery page to your store.
 It will keep all videos added to products in one place.

     .. fancybox:: img/YouTube_Selection_025.png
         :alt: Video gallery page